 By December 1830, Kinkead had become a citizen of Mexico and was still operating the whiskey mill.
 In 1830, he was joined by a 30-year-old Missouri carpenter named Edmond Conn.
-He helped Conn to gain his own citizenship and when Conn was baptized as a Roman Catholic in 1834, he took the name “Francisco”.
+He helped Conn gain citizenship, and when Conn was baptized as a Roman Catholic in 1834, he took the name “Francisco.”

-In 1834 Kinkead and Conn applied for a grant of land near present-day Mora, in northeastern New Mexico.
-Before they even received the grant in 1835, they moved there with several hundred other settlers from the Taos Valley.
+In 1834 Kinkead and Conn applied for a grant of land near present-day Mora in northeastern New Mexico.
+Before receiving the grant in 1835, they moved there with several hundred other settlers from the Taos Valley.
 They called their town Santa Gertrudis de Mora, or simply Mora.

-Kinkead’s next-door neighbor was a man named Jose Manuel Sauso who was married to a beautiful woman named Teresita Sandoval Sauso.
-The couple had married when Teresita was just 17-years-old and the pair had four children.
+Kinkead’s next-door neighbor was a man named Jose Manuel Sauso, who was married to a beautiful woman named Teresita Sandoval Sauso.
+The couple had married when Teresita was 17 years old and the pair had four children.
 She was 23 at the time Kinkead met her.